 In Austin, a challenging site inspires an innovative, award-winning home design.

-When a couple with a young daughter wanted to build a new house in a neighborhood near downtown Austin, Texas, they turned to Alterstudio Architecture, an architecture firm known for its organic and honest approach to modernist design.
+When a couple with a young daughter wanted to build a new house in a neighborhood near downtown Austin, Texas, they turned to Alterstudio Architecture, an architecture firm known for its organic and honest approach to modernist design, and the result was a modern-day tree house that any child, or adult, would love.

 “We did two previous homes for them,” explains Kevin Alter, who worked on the new house with a design team that included his fellow firm partners Ernesto Cragnolino, FAIA, and Tim Whitehill.
 “We knew them well, and we knew that they enjoyed the building process.”